 Just like other Swiss mountain dogs, it is big and heavy.
-It has a characteristic tri-colored coat: there is white color on its chest, above the eyes and on the both side of the muzzle.
+It has a characteristic tri-colored coat: there is white color on its chest, above the eyes, and on both sides of the muzzle.
 Its limbs are tanned and have some white spots.
 In the center of its head, there is a snow-white “arrow”, which widens on the nose and divides a head into two halves.
-It paws and toes are white and look like socks.
+Its paws and toes are white and look like socks.
 Its neck and chest are white.
-The tip of its tail may be white and on its anus there may be a white stain.
+The tip of its tail may be white and on its anus, there may be a white stain.
 Its fur is shiny and long and may be straight or wavy.

 It moves soundly and in a balanced yet dynamic way.
-It walks freely and lightly and its hind legs moves faster.
+It walks freely and lightly and its hind legs move faster.
 Its head is heavy but still proportional to the body.
 It is also slightly pronounced between the ears.
 Its eyes are almond-shaped, neither too deep-set nor prominent.
-It ears are medium-sized, triangular but rounded on the tips, high-set and hanging freely.
+Its ears are medium-sized, triangular but rounded on the tips, high-set, and hanging freely.
 Its tail reaches a hock point and there is long hair on it.
 When the dog moves, the tail is placed on a par with its back or even higher.

 According to the breed standards, Bernese Mountain Dog should not be aggressive, anxious or shy.
 It is self-confident and mellow.
 Moreover, it has a calm attitude towards people and it is obedient.
 However, not all dogs are the same and their personality differs as well.
 It is important that all the big dog breeds were well socialized as puppies, therefore it is recommended that the dogs were trained on a regular basis for their whole life.